Video: The hard work now starts for Lowestoft youngster Owen Baldry

 After a four-hour operation at the St Louis Children’s Hospital in America, the Carlton Colville youngster has embarked on the long road to recovery as he seeks to realise his dream of walking unaided.

 The Selective Dorsal Rhizotomy (SDR) surgery, to correct problems with Owen’s spine, was carried out last week by renowned American neurosurgeon Dr Tae Park.

 But for Owen’s parents, Carl and Sacha, the operation has been just part of an “amazing” couple of weeks, which has seen their emotions fluctuating from nervous expectation to relief and huge delight.

-Mr Baldry described their feelings after travelling to America for the treatment they hope will transform Owen’s life.
+Mr Baldry contacted The Journal this week to describe their feelings after travelling to America for the treatment they hope will transform Owen’s life.

 He said: “Meeting Dr Park was fantastic.
 His predictions for Owen are that he will walk independently and, with hard work, play football.... amazing!

 “Owen had to stay in his hospital bed for five days after the op, but on the third day he got up for a little while.”

 On Saturday, Owen started his intense physio sessions and he was released from hospital on Sunday.

 Mr Baldry said: “Already Owen can wiggle his toes, which he never could before and also we can move Owen’s legs like never before as he has no spasticity now.